TecknoFreak/android_manifest/README.md

 to get the light version of psx do a

-repo init -u https://github.com/PSX-PureSpeed/android_manifest.git -b psx_light
+repo init -u https://github.com/PSX-PureSpeed/android_manifest.git -b plsx_v1.0